ansarilaith/laith-taha/EZIoT_SDK/README.md

 Return a list of data rows (also lists).
 The default is to return the last row added.

 **IMPORTANT:** The API will easily return all 1024 rows, even if they have the maximum allotted data in each row.
 However, an **ESP32** or similar device cannot handle that much data.
 It will exceed the memory capacity.
 Use count, after, group, and device to limit the returns to a size your device can handle.
+Also see the `watch()` function below.

 - count: an INTEGER number of rows to return (if available). set to 0 for no limit.
 - after: a INTEGER rowid, return all rows posted after this rowid (not including it). ~~takes precedence over count.~~